Romaine/Travlpy/README.md

 protocol that uses pythons option handling library so it works like nmap.
 Somehow that leads to me wanting to check when my bus is going to arrive using the command line with flags and stuff.

-Try and excuse the commented code and the not workyness of my code :)
+Please try to excuse the commented code its overall not workyness :)